-The VMI experience is a time-tested program that develops cadets into strong leaders of character.
+The VMI experience is a time-tested program that develops cadets into citizen soldiers.
 This strategic plan focuses on the initiatives, resources, and infrastructure necessary to positively mold future generations of the VMI family into strong effective leaders, be it within their communities, respective military branch, or chosen profession.